Monday, May 13

 Seeking External Solutions and Validation - Other people don’t always have the answers

-You should always ask for help.
-However you should also always evaluate the help and suggestions you receive using an evidence-based approach.
+It’s good to ask for help, but you should also evaluate the advice you receive using an evidence-based approach.

-There is a lot of bad advice out there - Is it working for them? and will it work for you? ( people have different strengths and weaknesses YMMV)
+There’s a lot of bad advice out there.
+Ask yourself: Is it working for them? and Will it work for me?
+Remember, people have different strengths and weaknesses—your mileage may vary.

-Sometimes watching what people are actually doing can be more informative than listening to their explanations.
-You should do both.
+Sometimes, watching what people actually do is more informative than listening to their explanations.
+Ideally, do both.

-You know your problems best; you are usually the best person to come up with a solution.
-That does not mean you need to do everything yourself.
-However taking some ownership of the process, is the best way of increasing the chances that the final solution will work for you and take account of your needs.
+You know your problems best.
+That usually makes you the best person to come up with a solution.
+This doesn’t mean you must do everything alone.
+However, taking ownership of the process increases the chances that the final solution will work for you and reflect your needs.

 Over complicating things - There is no secret sauce

-There are tricks of the trade, but they are not secret.
-Watch, listen, put in the work and be patient and you will learn them.
+There are tips and tricks of the trade, but they are not secret.
+Watch, listen, put in the work, and be patient—you will learn them.

 Sometime the skills you need are ones you already know e.g. ones learned in kindergarten.
-Sometimes simple solutions work, after all the classics are classics for a reason.
+Sometimes simple solutions work, after all the classics are classic for a reason.

-For example it turned out that the best way to improve my social skills was doing activities I enjoyed with people I liked (Who knew?
-My mother that’s who.,)
+For example, I found that the best way to improve my social skills was simply doing activities I enjoyed with people I liked.
+(Who knew?
+My mother did.)

 Impatience - Fools rush in